 The global sneaker industry is on track to hit $97.8 billion in four years—and that's primarily due to innovations that are already well underway.
 “It's not just performance athletes who are benefiting,” says Danny Orr, general manager for performance running at New Balance.
 “We really are seeing everyday runners being able to run farther, being able to run faster, being able to run more frequently.”

-One shoe upgrade that's now trickling down to the everyday fitness enthusiast is carbon-fiber plating in the footbed, which helps to propel runners forward, making every step more energy-efficient.
+One shoe upgrade that's now trickling down to the everyday fitness enthusiast is carbon-fiber plating in the footbed, which helps to propel runners forward in these fast running shoes, making every step more energy-efficient.
 By Nike's measure, adding this component to shoes boosts runners' speeds by 4 percent.
 "Now that consumers have access to this innovation [with the Air Zoom Alphafly NEXT%], we've heard from many that they're running their fastest times ever," says Jenna Golden, director of Nike media relations and narrative.
 Nike isn’t the only brand using carbon fiber plates: This fall, Brooks launched the Hyperion Elite 2, an ultra-fast shoe with plates built from a prototype that helped Des Linden win the Boston Marathon in 2018.
 The just-launched, ultra-high-end Courser sneaker utilizes the technology, as does On Cloudboom Shoes to keep the wearer’s feet in the optimum position to hit the pavement.

 Another high-tech feature that will become more available to the public next year is lightweight, energy-transferring foam that helps with speed and cushion (over the thousands of steps on your run, a heavy shoe can slow your pace and wear down your joints).
 "Materials that are lighter weight, more durable, bouncier will extend themselves farther across [sneaker] categories” in 2021, says Jean-Luc Diard, founder of Hoka One One.
 Asics will release the latest iteration of its MetaRacer, which contains FlyteFoam technology that helps feet to bounce back after striking the pavement.
 And New Balance has plans to extend the FuelCell line, which has advanced foams that give runners a lot more bounce back.